-First payments may be made at PTO Open House, student registration days, or anytime during office hours two weeks prior to the start of school.
+First payments may be made at Back to School Night, student registration days, or anytime during office hours two weeks prior to the start of school.
 This will help to eliminate confusion on the first day of school.

 When an account reaches a negative amount, a note will be sent home.
-A student having a delinquent lunch account may not purchase any extra food.
-Individuals who have a delinquent amount of \$10.00 or more will automatically be given a peanut butter sandwich and milk for lunch.
-The student will not be charged for the sandwich, but will continue to be served peanut butter until their balance is paid.
+A student having a delinquent breakfast/lunch account may not purchase any extra food.
+Individuals who have a delinquent amount of \$10.00 or more will automatically be given an option of milk and nutritious cereal or milk and cereal bar for breakfast and a peanut butter sandwich and milk for lunch.
+The student will not be charged for the breakfast or lunch sandwich, but will continue to be served these options until their balance is paid.
 Any individual who has a negative balance will not be allowed to get second helpings of food.
 A letter will be sent home informing the parent of this action.
 At any time, a report can be generated to show what purchases have been made in the cafeteria so parents will have the opportunity to find out exactly how their child's money is being spent.
+All students must check with the cashier before returning for seconds or purchasing ala carte items.